openhab/openhab-addons/bundles/org.openhab.binding.nuvo/README.md

 Some notes:

-* The direct connection to the MPS4 server has not been exhaustively tested, please report any issues found.
+* If the port is set to 5006 the binding will adjust its protocol to connect to a NuVo via an MPS4 IP connection.
-* The only issue with the MPS4 connection seen thus far is that the setting SxDISPINFO as seen in the advanced rules below does not work.
+* MPS4 connections do not support SxDISPINFO commands including those outlined in the advanced rules section below.
 * If a zone has a maximum volume limit configured by the Nuvo configurator, the volume slider will automatically drop back to that level if set above the configured limit.
 * Source display_line1 thru 4 can only be updated on non NuvoNet sources.
 * The track_position channel does not update continuously for NuvoNet sources.
 It only changes when the track changes or playback is paused/unpaused.